Does Online Therapy Work for Anxiety?

 The Ability Toolbox is a disabled-owned small business.
 We use affiliate links, which means we may receive commissions at no added cost to you.
 Thanks!

 With the internet changing various aspects of life, mental health treatment has also taken a digital turn.
 But how effective is online therapy for anxiety?
-Let’s dive into this.
+Let's explore the benefits of online therapy for treating anxiety disorders.

 Understanding Online Therapy